 Headed off on an adventure?
 Our top travel safety tips will help you protect yourself (and your things), avoid common scams, stay safe, and more(!) as you travel the world.

-With things finally getting back to normal after 2 years of a global catastrophe, everyone is excited to pack their bags and hit the road.
+With things finally getting back to normal after over 2.5 years of a global catastrophe, everyone is excited to pack their bags and hit the road.
 Admit it; you’d be lying if you said you didn’t miss traveling and exploring the globe over the past few years.

 Now that we can travel again, it’s important to do so safely.
 With that in mind, we put together the ultimate guide on how to stay safe while traveling abroad (especially if you plan to travel solo).
 And now more than ever, there’s more to safety than just physically taking care of yourself and so have also included a couple of essential tips on how to stay safe from a digital perspective too.
 Let’s dive in!